Sunlitspace542/ultrastarfox/README.md

 # UltraStarFox
-Star Fox / Starwing (SNES 1993) source code, modified for ease-of-use and ROMHacking.
+Star Fox / Starwing source code, modified for ease-of-use and ROMHacking.

 ## Features

-- SuperFX 21Mhz support
+- Uses GSU-2/Super FX 2 @21.4Mhz instead of MC1 @10.7Mhz
-- FastROM (A bug with the SD2SNES/FXPak Pro causes freezes and crashes on SHVC revisions of the SNES)
+- FastROM support (An SD2SNES/FXPak Pro bug causes instability on 2CHIP SNES revisions)
+- MSU-1 support (Original ASM patch by Kurrono, ported by Kando and Sunlit)
+- SNES Mouse support and analog stick support via the SNES mouse
+- Very configurable, see SF\CONFIG\CONFIG.INC for more info
-- Lots of free bank space for new models, assets and code
+- Lots of free ROM space
+- Bugfixes and improvements
 - 256 texture slots
-- 250 Faces/Vertices limit
+- 250 faces/vertices limit for models
-- Bugfixes and improvements
+- Build process optimized for speed
+- Palettes and graphics crunched, textures interleaved, and fonts built at assembly
 - Uses ARGLINK from Star Fox 2 as linker instead of SL
-- Color palette data, MSPRITES, and crunched (compressed) graphics rebuilt at assembly
-- Easier creation of wireframe models (replace face3 and face4 with aface3 and aface4 in the shape file)
+- Easier creation of wireframe models (replace face3 and face4 with aface3 and aface4 in your shape file)
 - All Starwing PAL and Germany text/GFX for PAL builds
-- SNES Mouse support and analog stick support via the SNES mouse
-- MSU-1 support (Original ASM patch by Kurrono, ported by Kando and Sunlit)
-- Very configurable, see SF\CONFIG\CONFIG.INC for more info
-- Kando was involved so you know it's good
+- **Kando was involved so you know it's good**

 ## Building on Windows